skidoodl/My-First-Eldritch-Evil/README.md

 * Bash

 ### Installing
-* Download [this file](https://github.com/skidoodl/My-First-Eldritch-Evil/releases/download/v1.2.1/MyFirstEldritchEvil.zip), then extract its contents.
+* Download the MyFirstEldritchEvil.zip file from the release page, then extract its contents.

 ### Executing Program
 * Windows: Right-click the .ps1 file named "Run This File With Powershell to Play.ps1" and run it with Powershell to play.